huBioinfo/CytoCommunity/README.md

  - Step1: Importing data.

- - Step2: Performing soft clustering through supervised or unsupervised learning.
+ - Step2: Performing soft TCN asssignment for cells through supervised or unsupervised learning.

- - Step3: Concensus clustering for more robust result.
+ - Step3: Conducting TCN ensemble for more robust result.

- - Step4: Visualization of the concensus clustering result.
+ - Step4: Visualization of the final TCN map.

 You can see [Documentation and Tutorials](https://cytocommunity.readthedocs.io/en/latest/index.html) to get easier start.
 The corresponding code and data can be found in the folder "Tutorial".